daveaglick/NancyDocs/input/docs/routing/defining-routes.md

+Order: 1
+---

-*Note: This applies to Nancy 0.17.0 onwards, if you're still using a previous version of Nancy please refer to [[Legacy Routing]]*
+*Note: This applies to Nancy 0.17.0 onwards, if you're still using a previous version of Nancy please refer to [Legacy Routing](/docs/routing/legacy-routing)*

 Routes are defined in the constructor of a module.
 In order to define a route in Nancy, you need to specify a `Method` + `Pattern` + `Action` + (optional) `Condition`.